odb/shml/_includes/background.md

 <hr>
 <a name="Background"></a>
 # Background
-To set the background color of any string or object you need to call the `background` method followed by an argument.
+To set the background color of any string or object you need to call the `bgcolor` method followed by an argument.

 ### Arguments